Grow Your Teaching Career With Us

 - Food: (Varies by location and participant.)

-- J-2 spouse/dependent visa fees: $500 for one J-2 visa and $250 for any additional J-2 visas.
-The J-1 participant will be responsible for J-2 insurance enrollment and associated costs.
+- J-2 spouse/dependent visa fees: $500 for one J-2 visa and $250 for each additional J-2 visa.
+The J-1 participant is responsible for J-2 insurance enrollment and associated costs.

-*See budget exercise for estimates/ranges for these costs: Sample Budget Exercise
+See Budget Exercise for estimates and ranges for these costs: Sample Budget Exercise.

 Possess a valid passport from your home country